Royals patching up roster for Toronto, image among fans - WHIZ News

 “We’ve talked to these guys,” Dozier said of his vaccinated teammates.
 “They’re not judging us at all.”

-Nevertheless, they’re left to play alongside minor leaguers in their last series before the All-Star break.
+Nevertheless, they were left to play alongside minor leaguers in their last series before the All-Star break.

 The Royals recalled infielder Nick Pratto and purchased the contracts of infielders Nate Eaton and Michael Massey, catcher Freddy Fermin and outfielder Brewer Hicklen from Triple-A Omaha on Thursday.
 They also recalled infielder Maikel Garcia, catcher Sebastian Rivero and left-hander Angel Zerpa from Double-A Northwest Arkansas.